 - Salt to taste

-- Trim the bread slices and spread butter and green chutney on one slice (You can skip the butter or you may add it to lessen the spice level)
+Trim the bread slices and spread butter and green chutney on one slice.
+You can skip the butter if you prefer, or include it to mellow the spice level.

-- Arrange two slices of bread smeared with the chutney with the chutney slide facing up.
-Now add the onion, cucumber, tomato and potato slices on the chutney slide.
+Lay two chutney-smeared slices with the chutney side facing up.
+Arrange the onion, cucumber, tomato, and potato slices evenly over the chutney.

-- Cover with another chutney smeared bread slice – chutney side facing down.
+Top with another slice of bread, chutney side facing down.

 4 Comments